What makes your CSA different from farmers’ markets and grocery stores?

 Is the food already cleaned?

 Much of the produce you will receive has been washed.
-What isn’t dunked in water is wiped with a clean dry or damp towel, or, in the case of dry goods like onions, potatoes and garlic, cured.
-We do however, expect that you will wash your produce after taking it home with you, as you would with any produce you’ve bought.
+In the case of dry goods like onions, potatoes and garlic, they are air cured.
+We do however, expect that you will wash your produce after taking it home, as you would with any produce you’ve bought.

 My greens have some bug holes; can I eat those?